2012 to 2013 club activities

 A highlight of Howff anniversary dinners is the greetings from kindred clubs that are read in parts with some witty mischief and a measure of the apocryphal by club secretary David Smith.
 Salutations had been received from dozens of Burns clubs in England, the US, Australia and Europe.

-The chairman introduced folk singer Jimmie MacGregor and invited him to deliver the toast to the Immortal Memory ad2013jmof Robert Burns.
+The chairman introduced folk singer Jimmie MacGregor and invited him to deliver the toast to the Immortal Memory of Robert Burns.
 MacGregor needs little introduction in Scotland, his fame coming from the regular television appearances with Robin Hall and latterly with his MacGregor’s Gathering radio programme.

 Now, at the age of 82, he has a shock of white wavy hair, retains the cheeky smile and has an infectious warmth that was born in Glasgow.